Classical Wave methods and modern gauge transforms: Spectral Asymptotics in the one dimensional case: The Gauge Transform for USB potentials

 \end{proof}

 \begin{remark} The proofs of Lemmas~\ref{l:layer0} and~\ref{l:nextLayer} may look as though they require performing infinitely many parallel gauge transform steps; something that experts in the gauge transform could be concerned about.
 However, the proofs actually rely on being able to make a finite but arbitrarily large number of such steps.
-Morally, we do not make the sets on left hand sides of~\eqref{e:scaresLeonid},~\eqref{e:terrifiesLeonid}, and~\eqref{e:freightensLeonid} empty, instead making the corresponding part of $q$ smaller than $\hbar^N$ for a fixed, arbitrarily large $N$. \end{remark}
+Morally, we do not make the sets on left hand sides of~\eqref{e:scaresLeonid},~\eqref{e:terrifiesLeonid}, and~\eqref{e:freightensLeonid} empty, instead making the corresponding part of $q$ smaller than $\hbar^N$ for some arbitrarily large $N$.
+We then apply the Borel summation lemma (Lemma~\ref{l:borelSum}).
+Recall also that $n=n(\hbar)$ and satisfies~\eqref{e:muNBound} and hence, since the remainders are controlled in $\hbar$, they are controlled in $n$. \end{remark}

 The final proposition of this section shows that, using a serial gauge transform, one can remove frequencies which are larger than any fixed power of $\hbar$ from the potential. \begin{proposition} Suppose that